 beacond Project Landing Page is Live!

-We're excited to share that the beacond project now has its own landing page! 🎉
+The beacond project now has its own landing page.

-After weeks of intense development on the daemon itself—building the priority resolution engine, implementing the DBus API, and wrangling async Rust—we finally took a moment to give the project a proper home on the web.
+After weeks of development on the daemon itself—building the priority resolution engine, implementing the DBus API, and wrangling async Rust—I took a moment to give the project a proper home on the web.

 Built with Zola

-For the landing page, we chose Zola, a blazingly fast static site generator written in Rust.
+For the landing page, I chose Zola, a blazingly fast static site generator written in Rust.
 It felt fitting: a Rust project deserves a Rust-powered website, right?
-Using the excellent project-portfolio theme, we were able to create a clean, professional presentation in no time.
+Using the excellent project-portfolio theme, I was able to create a clean, professional presentation in no time.

 What's beacond?